JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_extensions.md

 If an extension instance needs to "opt out" in certain scenarios, it can throw [`ExtensionNotApplicableException`](upsource:///platform/extensions/src/com/intellij/openapi/extensions/ExtensionNotApplicableException.java) in its constructor.

 ### Extension Properties Code Insight
-Several tooling features are available to help configure bean class extension points in `plugin.xml`.
+Several tooling features are available to help configure bean class extension points in <path>plugin.xml</path>.

 Properties annotated with [`@RequiredElement`](upsource:///platform/extensions/src/com/intellij/openapi/extensions/RequiredElement.java) are inserted automatically and validated (2019.3 and later).
 If the given property is allowed to have an explicit empty value, set `allowEmpty` to `true` (2020.3 and later).